gvaibhav1734/tpds-hyperledger/README.md

 4. Go to tpds folder:
 `cd tpds-hyperledger`

-6. Go to network folder
+5. Go to network folder
 `cd network`

+6. Set PATH environment variable to include fabric-samples/bin from the repo cloned in step 2.

-5. Start the network
+7. Start the network
 `./start.sh`

+# Generate identities
+1. Go to application folder (from the tpds-hyperledger folder) `cd application`

+2. Run createIdentities.js
+`node createIdentities.js`

+3. If you stop and restart the fabric network, you will need to regenerate the identities.
+Delete existing wallet folders, change user names under all orgs and run the file according to step 2

-# Start the network
+# Test the chaincode
-1. Generate the crypto material and start the network `./network.sh start`
-This will create the crypto material for all the orgs, start the network and register it's admins and users.
-Then will start the API at localhost:3000
+1. Go to application folder (from the tpds-hyperledger folder) `cd application`

+2. If you modified the name of user identity generated above, correspondingly modify the user name in the testApp.js file.

+3. Run test file
+`node testApp.js`

-# Re-start the API server
+# Start server
-`npm start`
+1. Go to application folder (from the tpds-hyperledger folder) `cd application`

+2. If you modified the name of user identity generated above, correspondingly modify the user name in the server.js file.

+3. Run server file
+`node server.js`

 # Stop the network
+1. Go to network folder (from the tpds-hyperledger folder) `cd network`

+2. Stop the network
 `./network.sh stop`

 # API Doc
-**CreateFoodGrainAsset**
+**createAsset**
 ----
-  Add new food grain asset to the blockchain network
+  Add new food grain asset to the blockchain network (owner must always be "Central Government")

 * **URL**

-  `/api/createFoodGrainAsset`
+  `/tpds/createAsset`

 * **Method:**